Can a Tenant Be Evicted For Having a Dog?

 14 A provision in a tenancy agreement prohibiting the presence of animals in or about the residential complex is void.

-However, and regardless of the s.
-14 provision within the RTA voiding a pet ban, exceptions are possible in a few specific situations.
-The possible exceptions that may be available that would allow for a valid pet ban are provided in s.
-76 of the RTA which says:
+With the above said regarding the s.
+14 provision within the RTA that voids a pet ban, a few exceptions to this rule do remain depending on specific circumstances.
+The exceptions that may allow for a pet ban are found in s.
+76 of the RTA where it is stated:

 76 (1) If an application based on a notice of termination under section 64, 65 or 66 is grounded on the presence, control or behaviour of an animal in or about the residential complex, the Board shall not make an order terminating the tenancy and evicting the tenant without being satisfied that the tenant is keeping an animal and that,